Skip to main content

 To treat non-muscle invasive bladder cancer (NMIBC)

-These early-stage cancers have not grown deep enough to reach the muscle layer of the bladder wall (nor have they spread to other parts of the body).
-They are:
+These early-stage cancers have not grown deep enough to reach the muscle layer of the bladder wall, nor have they spread to other parts of the body.
+This includes cancers that:

-• Only in the inner lining of the bladder (called carcinoma in situ (CIS) or stage 0 cancer), or
+• Are only in the inner lining of the bladder (stage 0 bladder cancers, including carcinoma in situ [CIS])

-• Have grown only into the layer below the lining (stage I bladder cancer)
+• Have grown only into the layer below the lining (stage I bladder cancers)

-There are 2 main types of intravesical therapy:
+There are 2 main types of medicines used in intravesical therapy:

 • Immunotherapy